godot-dimensions/g4mf/specification/parts/mesh/skeleton.md

 The `"weights"` property is an integer that defines the index of the accessor that contains the weights for how strongly each group influences the corresponding vertex.
 This property is required and has no default value.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST be of a floating-point primitive type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
+The accessor MUST be of a floating-point component type, and MUST have the `"vectorSize"` property undefined or set to its default value of 1.
 Each value in this accessor corresponds to a weight for the group at the same index in the `"groups"` accessor, and the corresponding vertex at the same index in the `"vertices"` accessor.

 Within the weights for a single vertex, the influences MUST be sorted in descending order, with the first value being the strongest influence.
 For example, if vertex 0 is influenced by only groups 0, 1, and 2, with weights of 0.5, 0.75, and 0.25 respectively, the first three values in this accessor would be 0.75, 0.5, and 0.25, the first three values in the `"vertices"` accessor would be 0, 0, and 0, and the first three values in the `"groups"` accessor would be 1, 0, and 2.
 This allows implementations with arbitrary limits on the number of groups influencing a vertex to only read the first N values, where N is the maximum number of groups that can influence a vertex.